-Trace your first circle: Stack your two canvas fabric squares on top of one another, with the good side down.
+Stack your two canvas fabric squares on top of one another, with the good side down.
 Tie a pencil to one end of a string.
-Place the pencil at the center of your fabric square and stretch the string out to the desired outer radius of the donut.
+Place the pencil at the centre of your fabric square and stretch the string out to the desired outer radius of the donut.
 Attach a pen or marker to the string at the desired length.
 For a large dog, we used 22″ radius (44″ diameter).
-Hold the pencil in the center, and draw a line with the pen all the way around to make a circle.
+Hold the pencil in the centre, and draw a line with the pen all the way around to make a circle.
 The marks will end up on the inside of the donut, so you don’t have to be too careful.

-Create the ‘icing’: Spread out your ‘icing’ fabric, with the good side down.
-Using the same pencil and pen on a string technique, measure out from the center of the fabric square, and mark a 19″ reference circle all the way around.
-Cut a free form wavy line all the way around the reference circle, meandering back and forth over the reference line, to create the dripping icing effect.
+Spread out your ‘icing’ fabric, with the good side down.
+Using the same pencil and pen on a string technique, measure out from the centre of the fabric square, and mark a 19″ reference circle all the way around.
+Cut a free-form wavy line all the way around the reference circle, meandering back and forth over the reference line, to create the dripping icing effect.
 Make this as uniform or as free form as you would like.

-Create the donut hole: Set aside the ‘icing’ for now.
+Set aside the ‘icing’ for now.
 Stack up your two layers of ‘donuts’.
-Measure a radius of 10″ (22″ diameter) from the center and trace the donut hole.
-Cut out the center circle from both layers.
+Measure a radius of 10″ (22″ diameter) from the centre and trace the donut hole.
+Cut out the centre circle from both layers.

 (Save all 3 circles that you just cut out, to make a donut hole throw pillow for yourself!)

-Sew on the ‘icing’: Set aside one of the donut layers.
+Set aside one of the donut layers.
 Lay out one layer of donut with the good side up.
-Place ‘icing’, good side up, on top with the center holes lined up.
+Place ‘icing’, good side up, on top with the centre holes lined up.
 Pin the ‘icing’ in place.
 Sew the inner circle and the wavy circle in place on the sewing machine.
 I used the zigzag stitch setting on the machine for the entire project.
 Remember, just sew the ‘icing’ to one layer of donut, not both!

 Sew the inner circles together.
 Once the inner circles are sewn up, turn the donut right side out.
 Sew the outer edges of the circles together, almost all the way.
 Leave about 12″ length of the edges unsewn, to allow for stuffing.
 Now we are in business!